Skip to main content

 DaVinci Resolve Project Manager

 The Project Manager in DaVinci Resolve 20+ is the central hub where you can create, open, organize, back up, export, and manage all of your projects.
 Unlike many other video editors, Resolve does not treat projects as individual files stored in your operating system’s file browser.
-Instead, projects live inside a Project Library that the Project Manager controls.
+Instead, projects live inside a Project Library, which is accessed and managed through the Project Manager.

 Opening the Project Manager